Birmingham-City-Uni/milestones-ai-24-25-basmah113/README.md

 - **Feedback:** During Week 10, I discussed about my concerns regarding few elements in my game scene.
 Dr.Carlo provided detailed feedback on implementing boids in my game scene.
 He suggested refining the flocking behaviour for the bats to make their movement more natural and immersive.
 He emphasized the importance of aligning the boids' movement with the game’s environment and ensuring that the flock responds dynamically to player actions, such as scattering or regrouping when the player is nearby.
 - **Action Taken:** Following the feedback, I worked on implementing the boids' flocking behaviour using Unity's steering behaviour principles.
 I enhanced the bats’ movement by tweaking parameters like alignment, cohesion and separation, ensuring the flock moved cohesively while maintaining individual agent autonomy.
 Additionally, I integrated spawning mechanics for the boids, allowing bats to appear dynamically based on the player’s location in the game scene.

+**Week 12 Feedback (Milestone 3)**
+- **Feedback:** I have been awarded 5.00 marks for my third milestone for the GitHub repository.
+Dr. Carlo reviewed my current progress and suggested further enhancing the game by integrating additional AI features, such as more complex behaviour trees and dynamic obstacle interactions before the bootcamp review.
+I also asked him few questions related to Unity packages for usage in my Project.
+- **Action Taken:** Building on the feedback, I started refining the Behaviour Trees to create more advanced and realistic bat AI behaviours.
+This includes introducing state transitions where the bats can alternate between passive flocking, attacking and retreating based on the player’s proximity and actions.
+Additionally, I began working on dynamic obstacle interactions, allowing bats to adjust their paths to avoid collisions dynamically.

+**BootCamp Feedback:**

 ## Folders / Structures

 Basmah_Arif_21159823